aptise/peter_sslers/README.md

 and Python-based framework designed for programmatically managing SSL Certificates.

-This project started at Aptise Media as an internal tool for obtaining and managing SSL Certificates for partner/customer domains.
+This project started at Aptise Media as an internal tool for obtaining and managing SSL Certificates for whitelabeled systems (e.g. partner and customer domains).
 The project integrated an ACME(v1) Client, a SQL based Certificate Manager, and an OpenResty plugin for dynamic certificate loading.

 ACME-V2 support involved a large rewrite of the Client and the Certificate Manager's design.
 The central object changed from a `X509Certificate` to the `AcmeOrder`, which caused a ripple effect.
 The V1 release again changed the central object to a new `RenewalConfiguration` concept and streamlined operations.

+Aside from offering scalable and programmatic management, the project also supports Backup Certificates procured against a secondary CA and can be configured to support Backup Challenges (failing over to DNS-01 if HTTP-01 is unavailable, and vice-versa).

 peter_sslers README
 ===================